bradtho/bradtho.github.io/_posts/2021-06-01-github-and-azure-security.md

 We're getting closer to the good stuff now.
 Here I'll be updating an existing GitHub Actions workflow which pushes **myapplication** into Azure Container Registry.
 If you don't already have ACR up and running you can check out this [blog post](/technology/enable-azure-container-registry/).

+We need to add in two additional steps

+- Scan image for vulnernabilities
+- Post scan results to ASC

 {% highlight yaml %}

 name: demo